mbabynames search ✿

 Liora Katherine

-"noble and strong" (Liora) meets "pure" (Katherine).
+"my light" (Liora) meets "pure" (Katherine).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard K in Katherine gives a clean break after Liora's open vowel ending.

 Liora Amity